3DPipe: A Pipelined GPU Framework for Scalable Generalized Spatial Join over Polyhedral Objects: Introduction

 Even in the refinement stage, 3DPro~\cite{3dpro} and TDBase~\cite{tdbase} do not fully exploit advanced GPU features.
 For example, they perform distance-bound aggregation in global memory rather than the faster shared memory, and do not leverage CUDA streams to overlap data transfer (of facets) and CPU-GPU computation (of facet-pair distances).
 In addition, they use a poor implementation that incurs excessive kernel launches, causing substantial scheduling overhead.

-In this paper, we propose a pipelined GPU framework, called {\bf 3DPipe}, for scalable generalized spatial join over polyhedral objects.
-The main contributions are summarized as follows: \begin{itemize} \item 3DPipe exploits GPU parallelism across both voxel-pair filtering and facet-level refinement stages, with (i)~chunked streaming to handle datasets exceeding GPU memory, and (ii)~a pipelined execution strategy to overlap data transfer, CPU and GPU computations to improve GPU utilization. \item 3DPipe adopts a block-centric design, where each GPU (thread) block serves as a basic processing unit to process object pairs (resp.\ voxel pairs) during voxel-pair filtering (resp.\ facet-level refinement).
+In this paper, we propose a pipelined GPU framework, called {\bf 3DPipe}, for scalable generalized spatial join over polyhedral objects. {Besides extensive performance evaluation, we also demonstrate the practical utility of 3DPipe through a real-world case study on post-diaster forest assessment (in Section~\ref{ssec:case_study}), showing how generalized 3D spatial join can delineate the tornado corridor from downed trees.} The main contributions are summarized as follows: \begin{itemize} \item 3DPipe exploits GPU parallelism across both voxel-pair filtering and facet-level refinement stages, with (i)~chunked streaming to handle datasets exceeding GPU memory, and (ii)~a pipelined execution strategy to overlap data transfer, CPU and GPU computations to improve GPU utilization. \item 3DPipe adopts a block-centric design, where each GPU (thread) block serves as a basic processing unit to process object pairs (resp.\ voxel pairs) during voxel-pair filtering (resp.\ facet-level refinement).
 Distance-bound aggregations (used for candidate pruning and early termination) are conducted in the fast shared memory using block-wise Hillis-Steele scan~\cite{DBLP:journals/cacm/HillisS86}. \item 3DPipe utilizes a workload flattening strategy to evenly distribute the all voxel-pair (resp.\ facet-pair) computations for each object pair (resp.\ voxel pair) among the threads of a block, effectively minimizing the number of kernel launches. \item Extensive experiments demonstrate the efficiency and scalability of 3DPipe, achieving up to 9.0$\times$ end-to-end speedup over TDBase, the current state-of-the-art GPU solution. \end{itemize}

 The rest of this paper is organized as follows.
 Section~\ref{sec:preliminaries} presents the preliminaries, including our offline preprocessing of 3D objects and the used GPU algorithms.
 Then, Section~\ref{sec:method} introduces the detailed design of our 3DPipe framework.
 Finally, Section~\ref{sec:experiment} reports our experiments, Section~\ref{sec:related_work} reviews the related work, and Section~\ref{sec:conclusion} concludes this paper and discusses the future work.